coderanger/coderanger.net/content/posts/funding-foss.md

 ## and why am I in this handbasket?

-The tech sector and the glut of VC money that props it up is addicted to free software.
+The tech sector and the glut of VC money that keeps it afloat is addicted to free (as in beer) software.
 It is flat-out assumed that a company can launch a product without paying a dime (again, either in time or money) in software costs.
 The biggest software expense for your average startup will be either buying SublimeText or their GitHub subscription.
 In and of itself, this reliance on everything being free at first is not a problem.
 The issue is that no one ever wants to pay the piper.
 Companies that succeed do not pay forward the "loan" they got from the Commons.
 We see lots of companies launching open source projects because they want to "give back", but we've all felt that pang of dread when we realize the project is really a marketing stunt in disguise.
 Some of these projects are really beneficial to the community and I'm glad they exist, but even with that the balance between value derived from the Commons and value put in to it is woefully lopsided.

 # How do we make things better?